LAST UPDATED: January 1, 2023

 In this section, we describe the rights and choices available to all users.
-Users who are located in Europe may read additional information about their rights below.
+Users who are located in Europe, UK, and Brazil may read additional information about their rights below.

 You can ask us to stop sending you marketing messages at any time by contacting us or clicking on the opt-out link included in each marketing message.
 You may continue to receive service-related and other non-marketing messages.

 Some of the business partners that collect information about users’ activities on our websites or in our mobile applications may be members of organizations or programs that provide choices to individuals regarding the use of their browsing behavior or mobile application usage for purposes of targeted advertising.

 Users may opt out of receiving targeted advertising on websites through participating members of the following organizations or programs:

 · Australian Digital Advertising Alliance (Australia)